ImmoweltGroup/flow-mono-cli/docs/cli/create-symlinks.md

 #### Configuration

 Additionally you can specify a blacklist of packages that should be ignored entirely from being symlinked.
-To do so just create a `.monoflowrc` or a `mono-flow` section in your repositories root `package.json`, paste in the example and adjust as you like!
+To do so just create a `.flowmonorc` or a `flow-mono` section in your repositories root `package.json`, paste in the example and adjust as you like!

 ```json
 {